Sketchplanations

 The sketch is loosely based on a story, which is not true but illustrates the point nicely, that the Mongols got past the Great Wall simply by bribing the guards.

-If you like behavioural science, cognitive biases and the like, and want to build a better understanding of human risk you might like the human risk newsletter run by a long-time patron of Sketchplanations Christian Hunt.
+If you like behavioural science, cognitive biases and the like, and want to build a better understanding of human risk, take a look at the human risk newsletter run by a long-time patron of Sketchplanations Christian Hunt.

 Buy Me A Coffee